 Broadly we have two types of meeting; those which are primarily process-oriented, and information based and then we have those which are negotiations and can involve elements of instinct, intuition, subjectivity, and sentiment.

 The former type is well suited to virtual meetings and can make your process more efficient and save bags of time if managed correctly.
 These virtual meetings are often shorter, more collaborative and attendees are more focused on getting through the agenda.
 One caveat; the inefficiency of the meeting increases as the number of attendees grows as participants battle for their moment of ‘airtime’ – so be mindful of the size of your virtual meetings.
 Utilising breakout rooms on video conferencing software can help with this issue, allowing separate group discussions, before re-joining the main meeting.

 The latter case are typically meetings which are intended to establish trust and rapport between parties where there is no prior relationship or debate sensitive topics.
 Examples would be introductory meetings, management presentations or negotiations – all of which are harder to conduct in a virtual environment.
 The nuances you would normally get in face-to-face interactions, such as the connection and chemistry between parties, are more difficult to monitor.
 For this reason, it is important to facilitate meetings effectively to encourage relationship building.
 This could be through including time at the beginning of a meeting for more casual, non-deal related conversation.

 Virtual meetings cannot replace face to face meetings completely.
-Deals are often ‘once in a lifetime’ experiences and the requirement to get to know the person you are transacting with does, in the main, require face to face meetings.
+M&A deals are often ‘once in a lifetime’ experiences and the requirement to get to know the person you are transacting with does, in the main, require face to face meetings.